Note

 As SharePoint-based DLP policies are location rather than user-based, exceptions aren't applied per user or per group.
 However, policies applying to OneDrive can be scoped to specific users.

 DLP policy tips can be configured to provide users with useful feedback.
-Files matching a policy tip that is stored within SharePoint based locations benefit from icon markings within document libraries.
-As the example DLP policy contains a policy tip and the policy imposes access restrictions, an icon showing a circle with a hyphen in it's visible in the document library to remind users that the item is subject to restrictions:
+Files matching a policy tip that are stored within SharePoint locations benefit from icon markings within document libraries.
+As the previous example DLP policy contains a policy tip and the policy imposes access restrictions, an icon showing a circle with a hyphen in it's visible in the document library to remind users that the item is subject to restrictions:

 When a user ignores the policy tip and attempts to share a PROTECTED item externally, the policy tip displays in the sharing dialogue: